Particular/docs.particular.net/Content/NServiceBus/hosting-nservicebus-in-windows-azure.md

 But it does this in a very particular way!
 To ensure an identical set of machines (i.e., identical to the role template) it will simply destroy a machine and install a new one.
 This means that anything that was on the disk of a machine will be lost!
 This fact makes any transport or persistence option that relies on a disk unsuitable for this environment, including MSMQ, RabbitMQ, ActiveMQ, SQL Server, RavenDB, and so on.

-The advised transports in this environment are `AzureStorageQueues` or `AzureServiceBus`, and the Windows Azure storage persisters for persistance purposes.
+The advised transports in this environment are `AzureStorageQueuesTransport` or `AzureServiceBusTransport`, and the Windows Azure storage persisters for persistance purposes.

 NOTE: It is possible to put Cloud Services and Virtual Machines in the same virtual network, so a hybrid architecture with some of the above transports and storage options might still be suitable (as long as you don't rely on the DTC).